wwkb123/PokemonChess/README.md

 - Is a Pokemon fan

 **Note:
 - I put the codes written by me and Professor Liu into a same file, but separated by a huge space and "////////////////////////" lines.
 My codes are from line 1 to about 1300, and the rest are Professor Liu's.

 - Check the "screenshots" folder before/during reading this documentation

 - I faced a weird bug in this game and I tried my best to give a solution.
 Sometimes, the list "rangeArr", which tells the AI which grids it can move to, will become null, due to an unknown reason (probably because of the AI moves while a skill animation's interval hasn't finished).
 I handled this case by filling the list again, but the red layers of AI's monster, which indicates its movement range, may not be shown at that turn.
 If this happens, a message will appear in the console.

+- So when it's your turn, don't click the button too fast.
+Probably wait for 1-2 seconds to let the interval finish.
 Besides, the game works fine.